IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/simultaneous.md

 ### Docker Image

-The docker image should already be built and able to run in a controlled environment, specifically an AWS [ap3.2xlarge](https://aws.amazon.com/ec2/instance-types/p3/) instance.
+The docker image should already be built and able to run in a controlled environment, specifically an AWS (details TBD) instance.
 Please make sure that the **docker image alone** is enough to run the system.
 All dependencies, such as checkpoints and dictionaries should be included inside the image.

 The follow command should be able to reproduce the same output as `results` in the submission: